jieter/django-tables2/docs/pages/tutorial.rst

         </body>
     </html>

-Hook the view up in your URLs, and load the page, you should see:
+You should be able to load the page in the browser (http://localhost:8000/people/ by default), you should see:

 .. figure:: /_static/tutorial.png
     :align: center